-If you consider the maths that went into the first moon landing, building a nuclear reactor or the hadron-collider, naturally you’d be thinking to yourself surely the technical advancement of email marketing must have pushed on further than segmentation, even with predictive analytics.
+If you consider the maths that went into the first moon landing, building a nuclear reactor or the Hadron Collider, naturally you’d be thinking to yourself surely the technical advancement of email marketing must have pushed on further than segmentation, even with hyper-personalisation.

-Of course it has, but so many people now have a finger in the pie, they each want their pound of flesh.
-Consequently subterfuge and obfuscation are the order of the day.
-If you had a multi-million pound investment in email marketing software, would you want anyone to know that someone else has come along with a solution which outperformed it so well, it could take all your customers away?
+Of course, it has, but so many people now have a finger in the pie, they each want their pound of flesh.
+Consequently, subterfuge and obfuscation are the order of the day.
+If you had a multi-million-pound investment in email marketing software, would you want anyone to know that someone else has come along with a solution which outperformed it so well, that it could take all your customers away?

 The seven elements of email marketing

-Email Service providers.
+Email Service Providers.
 There are some exceptional and technically brilliant email service providers ESPs, and we rank some of our closest partners among them.
-If you’re a substantial enterprise some with several hundred staff employed exclusively on a particular brand or campaign, then you need the flexibility to be able to extract just the data that enables you to offer what you want.
-The distinction of course, is that it is often what you want to sell, rather than what the consumer wants to buy, with it’s inherent huge RoR.
-The alternate argument being the data suggests they might want to buy it, but for being shown, alas that’s where conjecture prevails.
+If you’re a substantial enterprise with several hundred staff employed exclusively on a particular brand or campaign, then you need the flexibility to be able to extract just the data that enables you to offer what you want.
+The distinction, of course, is that it is often what you want to sell, rather than what the consumer wants to buy, with its inherent huge RoR.
+The alternate argument is that the data suggests they might want to buy it, but for being shown, alas that’s where conjecture prevails.

 Predictive Analytics enables the astute marketer to best calculate, from all the KPIs, what elements best refine the target audience for each campaign, or brand at a specific time.
 Again taken as an individual element, this is phenomenally advanced if you consider where we were just a couple of years ago.
 It can even identify what the individual consumer’s preferences are, so they can be selected for inclusion.